ABSTRACT SUBMISSION IS NOW CLOSED

-Yes, at least one of the authors must be registered for the full Congress to present the abstract.
+At least one of the authors must be registered for the full Congress to present the abstract.

 In order for your work to be presented at the Congress at least one of the authors must have a full Congress registration.
-If you are unable to attend all day as live, you will be able to catch up on content on-demand after the Congress.

 Yes, if you tick only poster presentation you won’t be considered for an oral presentation.

 Should your abstract be accepted as a poster for inclusion within the programme, there will be a nominal fee per poster to be included at Congress.
-The fee covers part of the costs of providing the posters but does not cover the whole cost.
+The fee covers part of the costs of providing the posters electronically, but does not cover the whole cost.
 Full instructions on poster submission will be provided upon acceptance.

 We will only accept submissions from unpublished work.
 However, if the paper is published following acceptance and published prior to presentation at Congress, we would ask you to declare this at the time of presentation.